 - a.
 LP tank(s) are overfilled.
-A qualified propane gas service technician must inspect the LP tank(s) and correct fill volume to below 80%.
+A qualified propane gas service technician must inspect the LP tank(s) and correct the fill volume to below 80%.

 - b.
-Temperature is too cold.
+The temperature is too cold.

 - c.
 LP tank is not upright.

 2. Appliances do not light or stay lit